ErikOnBike/qaid/README.md

-# qaid
-Quality Assurance Aid
+# Quality Assurance Aid
+Plugin for supporting a QA role in reviewing task.
+Currently only supports Jira.